Terms and Conditions

 15.2.
 Information is not confidential if it is publicly known, is generally known to third parties without this being due to an act or omission of the Contractor or the Client, was lawfully disclosed under this Contract, was already known to the Contracting Parties without breach of confidentiality obligations of third parties before it was received from the other Contracting Party, or if it was independently developed by the other Contracting Party without using confidential information of other persons.

 15.3.
 The Contracting Parties undertake to properly store all business and operating documents made available to them, in both digital and physical form, and in particular to ensure that third parties cannot gain access to them.
-The documents provided shall be returned to the Contractual Partner upon request during the term of the Contract and without being asked after the Contract has ended.
+The documents provided shall be returned to the Contractual Partner or permanently deleted upon request during the term of the Contract and without being asked after the Contract has ended, unless this conflicts with any statutory retention obligations.

 16. References